October 31, 1896– Ethel Waters:

-Ethel Waters rose to stardom from an obscure beginning, an alley in Philadelphia where she lived in poverty with her mother and grandmother.
+Ethel Waters rose to stardom from an obscure beginning, a shack off an alley in Philadelphia where she lived in poverty with her mother and grandmother.
 She faced unspeakable racism during her rise to fame.
-She was born as a result of her mother’s rape at 13-years-old.
+She was born as a result of her mother’s rape at 13 years old.
 Waters grew up in a violent, impoverished environment.
 She never lived in the same place for more than a year.
 Waters:

 “I never was a child.
 I never was cuddled, or liked, or understood by my family.”

 Despite this unpromising start, Waters demonstrated a love of language that distinguishes her work.
-Waters’ birth in the northern part of the USA, plus her vagabond life, exposed her to many cultures.
-Her childhood gave her an interpretation of the Southern Blues Music that brought a unique sensibility.
+Waters’ birth in the northern part of the United States of America, plus her vagabond life, exposed her to many cultures.
+Her childhood gave her an interpretation of the Southern Blues Music that brought a unique sensibility to her work.
 She pulled together eclectic influences from all sorts of musical genres to make her remarkable sound.

-Waters married when she was 13-years-old, but she soon fled her abusive husband and became a maid in a Philadelphia hotel, working for $5 a week.
-On her birthday, Halloween night 1913, she went to a party in costume at a nightclub in Philadelphia.
-She was persuaded to sing a couple of songs, and the audience was so impressed that a booking agent was able to get her a professional gig at the Lincoln Theatre in Baltimore.
+Waters married when she was 13, but she soon fled her abusive husband and became a maid in a Philadelphia hotel, working for $5 a week.
+On her birthday, Halloween night 1913, she went to a private party in costume at a nightclub in Philadelphia.
+She was persuaded to sing a couple of songs, and the audience was so impressed that a booking agent took note and got her a professional gig at the Lincoln Theatre in Baltimore.
 She earned $10 a week, but the agent cheated her out of the tips her admirers tossed on the stage.

 “I was singing the story of my misery and confusion, the story of the wrongs and outrages done to me by people I had loved and trusted.”

-The Member Of The Wedding had a cast that included Julie Harris and Brandon deWilde, a seven-year-old second grader at the time.
-It was made into a film in 1952 with the three principals repeating their Broadway roles.
-The film was directed by Fred Zinnemann.
-Harris was nominated for the Academy Award, but Waters was shamefully ignored.
+The Member Of The Wedding‘s cast included Julie Harris and Brandon deWilde, a seven-year-old second grader at the time.
+It was made into a film in 1952 with the three principals repeating their Broadway roles directed by Fred Zinnemann.
+Harris was nominated for the Academy Award, but Waters was shamefully ignored, of course.

-In the 1960s, Waters joined The Reverend Billy Graham on his tours of the USA.
+In the 1960s, Waters joined The Reverend Billy Graham on his tours around our country.
 Her signature song had been Stormy Weather, but once she joined the Graham Crusade, she never sang it again.
 Waters:

 “My life ain’t stormy no more.”